Mohammed3MG/TravelRouteGuide/README.md

 ```

 ## Introduction
+Planning travel can be time-consuming and stressful, involving extensive research and cost calculations.
+Despite relying on third-party information, every traveler has unique preferences for activities.
+Determining the order of destinations based on personal estimates can be challenging, and deviating from the initial plan is expected.
+This often results in financial and time constraints that impede the realization of the original itinerary.
+This project aims to provide a convenient solution for travelers exploring multiple regions.
+Users can select destinations they wish to visit, and the application will calculate the optimal route, minimizing travel time and costs.
 A project made with ReactJS and Typescript, using the Google Maps Javascript API for calculating distance in the input locations.
 Choose at least 3 addresses, and get the distances for each pair of addresses, ordered from closest to farthest.

 ## Features